 Dover to Calais is the most popular ferry route for vans, rigids and artics to travel from England to France.
-It offers the most flexible option for travelling to all areas of France.
+It offers the most flexible option for travelling to all other areas of France.

-DFDS Seaways sail from Dover to Calais 10 times per day, which takes around 90 minutes and tickets are all open so you can travel on the first ferry when you arrive.
-With Calais being the most popular arrival port in France it has easy access to all areas of France including Paris, Lille, Lyon and Montpellier.
+DFDS Seaways sail from Dover to Calais 10 times per day, which takes around 90 minutes and tickets are all open so you can travel on the first (and most convenient) ferry after you have arrived at the port.

-Ferries from Dover to Dunkirk take around 1 hour 45 minutes and are a great option for travelling to North East France.
-The port of Dunkirk (also written as 'Dunkerque' in many publications) is also much quieter than the port of Calais, making for a more stress free journey.
+Ferries from Dover to Dunkerque take around 1 hour 45 minutes and are a great option for travelling to North East France.
+The port of Dunkerque (also written as ‘Dunkirk’ in many publications) is also much quieter than the port of Calais, making for a more stress-free journey.